Your arrival - Section contents

 As a new awardee of the Australian Awards Scholarship (AAS), we encourage you to contact the Australia Awards office in your home country for information about your application, offer, pre-departure briefing and travel arrangements.

-You should also visit the International Student Briefing page when planning your arrival to Australia.
+You should also visit the International Student Checklist page when planning your arrival to Australia.
 There you will find information about accommodation, cost of living, budgeting, and other essential information.

 Airport pickup and temporary accommodation